Lucky ducky owners reunited with rare pet that drew birders to Harlingen - NewsBreak

 Gonzalez confirmed the owners picked up the duck Saturday.
 The owners were offered an opportunity to talk with ValleyCentral but were not immediately available for comment.

-“These people did everything the right way,” Gonzalez said.
-“Rather than just going out there and grabbing it, they wanted to make sure to cover all their bases.”Copyright 2022 Nexstar Media Inc. All rights reserved.
+That is, they wanted to have all their ducks in a row.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.